In a matter of two months, Dutee Chand went from being hailed as India's "sure shot Olympic medalist" to studying to become a train ticket collector.

 Thomson and Dr. Payoshni Mitra, a gender and sports activist, were the first people to offer their support to her.
 Together they sat with Chand to discuss her options.
 One way to fall in line with IAAF's standards of how women should be was to undergo long-term hormone suppression therapy.
 But sometimes things don't stop there.

 An oft-cited study published in The Journal of Clinical Endocrinology and Metabolism describes four athletes, between 18 to 21 years of age from "rural mountainous regions of developing countries" who were flagged at the 2012 Olympics because of hyperandrogenism.
-They were tall, slim, muscular, and flat-chested, but did not show any "male sex behavior."
+They were tall, slim, muscular, and flat-chested, but did not show any "male sex behaviour."

 The study does not name the athletes, but they were brought to a hospital in France for evaluations, and their gonads were surgically removed—so that they could continue competing as women.
-Then they underwent further completely unnecessary and highly criticized cosmetic treatments like partial removal of the clitoris and "feminizing vaginoplasty," making it clear that looking like a "normal" woman was an important criteria as well.
+Then they underwent further completely unnecessary and highly criticised cosmetic treatments like partial removal of the clitoris and "feminizing vaginoplasty," making it clear that looking like a "normal" woman was an important criteria as well.
 The policing didn't stop at just hormones.

 "When I read that my condition is treatable, I thought they meant that I could take a medicine, like you take a painkiller," Chand told Mint.
 "But when I was told that it would involve changing my body in some way, I didn't want to."

 So Chand decided to stand up for her right to run.
 She is the first athlete to appeal a hyperandrogenism ruling to the Court of Arbitration for Sports (CAS), a quasi-judicial body that is considered the ultimate authority in the sports world.
 A hearing on March 26 in Lausanne, Switzerland will decide if she can run among elite athletes again.
-A judgement in her favor has the potential to change the lives of numerous athletes out there who are being forced to do what many have done before them: meekly consenting to surgeries just to be able to compete.
+A judgement in her favour has the potential to change the lives of numerous athletes out there who are being forced to do what many have done before them: meekly consenting to surgeries just to be able to compete.

 Meanwhile, Chand got a breather.
 On December 18, the CAS accepted her plea to compete in national events.
 She had been itching to come out of the little hostel room near Mumbai where she was training for a train ticket collector's position, and had grown her nails for the first time.
 Once she got a chance to hit the track again in January, her big smile slowly found its way back.
 At the 2015 National Games in February, she won the 100 meter gold medal again.
 "She showed everyone that Dutee is Dutee," says Ramesh.